PhasmaExMachina/dc-mod-manager/README.md

 ## Installation & Updates

-You can download the latest APK below or from the [releases page](https://github.com/PhasmaExMachina/dc-mod-manager/releases) by expanding the "Assets" ropdown under the latest release.
+You can download the latest APK below or from the [releases page](https://github.com/PhasmaExMachina/dc-mod-manager/releases) by expanding the "Assets" dropdown under the latest release.
 The easiest way is to download it from your Android phone.
 See [What is an APK and how do you install one](https://www.androidpit.com/android-for-beginners-what-is-an-apk-file), or [ask Google](http://letmegooglethat.com/?q=how+to+install+apk) if you get stuck.

 **[Download latest APK v0.0.7](https://github.com/PhasmaExMachina/dc-mod-manager/releases/download/v0.0.7/dcmodmanager-v0.0.7.apk)**